MicrosoftDocs/azure-dev-docs/articles/java/migration/cloud-suitability-analyzer.md

 ms.custom: devx-track-java
 ---

-# Assess Spring Applications with Cloud Suitability Analyzer
+# Assess Spring applications with Cloud Suitability Analyzer

 This guide describes how to assess Spring applications with Cloud Suitability Analyzer (CSA) to evaluate their readiness to migrate to the cloud.